rheem-ecosystem/rheem/README.md

 ### What is Rheem?

-Rheem is an efficient and scalable distributed data processing framework developed by the data analytic group at [Qatar Computing Research Institute](http://da.qcri.org).
+Rheem is an efficient and scalable distributed data processing framework developed by the data analytics group at [Qatar Computing Research Institute](http://da.qcri.org).
 It has three distinctive features:

 1. it allows users to easily specify their jobs with easy-to-use interfaces,
 2. it provides developers with opportunities to optimize performance in different ways, and